Ghost town: Economic decline

-As farms industrialize, smaller farms are no longer economically viable, leading to rural decay.
+As farms industrialise, smaller farms are no longer economically viable, leading to rural decay.

 Ghost towns may result when the single activity or resource that created a boomtown (e.g., nearby mine, mill or resort) is depleted or the resource economy undergoes a "bust" (e.g., catastrophic resource price collapse).
 A gold rush often brought intensive but short-lived economic activity to a remote village, only to leave a ghost town once the resource was depleted.

 Boomtowns can often decrease in size as quickly as they grew.
-Sometimes, all, or nearly all, of the population can desert the town, resulting in a ghost town.
+Sometimes all, or nearly all, of the population can desert the town, resulting in a ghost town.
 The dismantling of a boomtown can often occur on a planned basis.
-Mining companies nowadays will create a temporary company town to service a mine site, building all the accommodations, shops and services required, and then remove them once the resource has been extracted.
+Mining companies sometimes will create a temporary company town to service a mine site, building all the accommodations, shops and services required, and then remove them once the resource has been extracted.
 Modular buildings can be used to facilitate the process.

 In some cases, multiple factors may remove the economic basis for a community; some former mining towns on U.S. Route 66 suffered both mine closures when the resources were depleted and loss of highway traffic as US 66 was diverted from places like Oatman, Arizona, onto a more direct path.
 Mine and pulp mill closures have led to many ghost towns in British Columbia, Canada, including several relatively recent ones: Ocean Falls, which closed in 1973 after the pulp mill was decommissioned; Kitsault, whose molybdenum mine shut down after only 18 months in 1982; and Cassiar, whose asbestos mine operated from 1952 to 1992.
+Several communities in northern Saskatchewan were abandoned following the decline of the uranium mining industry, such as: Camsell Portage, Uranium City, Eldorado, and Gunnar.